 If fruit were in charge of the calendar, the fleshy, fragrant, and succulent freestone peach would let you know it is officially summer with her fleeting 2 or 3 weeks presence--that being in July in our countryside.
-Whether the early ones from Georgia, or the County of Chilton in Alabama, or the superlative ones from Campbell, Missouri, or Cherry Creek Orchards fron Pontotoc Mississippi, or points between, no fruit so well epitomizes summer.
+Whether the early ones from Georgia, The Peach Truck being our favorite, or the County of Chilton in Alabama, or the superlative ones from Campbell, Missouri, or Cherry Creek Orchards from Pontotoc, Mississippi, or points between, no fruit so well epitomizes summer.
 When that peach’s nectar for humans runs down your chin and down your arm, you forget the sweat, the mosquitoes, and the questionable decisions made at the lake or on the river last weekend.
 Peaches...

 This is a splendid and simple treatment of such a fruit in classic form—peaches and cream—with a twist.
 Rice middlins add textural interest and help carry flavors, embellished with a twist of lemon and white balsamic vinegar.
 This is a delightful breakfast, and an engaging desert.
 Bon appétit.